 8. Once one person sees your gift baskets, many more will want you to make one for them.

-There’s something wonderfully contagious about this beautiful bundle wrapped in cellophane and tied with a bow on top.
+There’s something wonderfully contagious about this beautiful bundle wrapped in cellophane and tied on top with a bow.
 People love giving gifts, and like you, they want something unique, something that no one else makes.
 That describes the type of gift baskets you make.

 No one else can duplicate your creativity, and you’ll be reminded of that as you experiment with your styling and people light up when they see what you create.
 You’ll soon recognize why what you make stands out, and everyone will want your gift basket creations.